ncar-xdev/ncar-xdev.github.io/about/xdev.md

 [ESDS](https://ncar.github.io/esds).
 Xdev’s development activities are centered on short-term projects, one-off prototypes, and center-wide service support.
-These development activities focus mostly on usability issues, rather than performance enhancements, since much of the Pangeo stack is still, in our opinion, mostly skeletal.
-Much of the necessary functionality is there in the Pangeo stack, but the ease with which many scientific workflows can be constructed is lacking.
+These development activities focus mostly on usability issues, rather than performance enhancements.
 There are usability pain points that we believe need to be addressed before too much focus can be spent on optimization and performance, though we recognize that some focus on performance is necessary to assure that developed solutions are scalable or "efficient enough."

 ### Education & Training